manandap/TriangleType/README.md

 # TriangleType
-This till describe the Type of Triangle
+This project will describe the Type of Triangle